pedrobertao/gotemplater/README.md

-# 🛠️ gotemplater
+# 🛠️ gotemplater [██████░░░░░░] 40% completed

-A minimal and extensible project scaffolding tool for Go developers.
+A fast and flexible CLI tool to generate Go project structures from embedded templates.
-Generate ready-to-code project structures with Docker, database configs, and tests — in one command.
+Choose a template interactively and start building your app immediately.

 ---

 ## ✨ Features

-- ✅ Template-based project generation via YAML
+- 📦 Interactive CLI: choose a template by number
+- 🔐 Embedded templates using Go's `embed.FS` — no external files needed
-- 📁 Predefined structures for:
+- 📁 Prebuilt templates for:
+  - Simple Web API
-  - Basic Web Projects
+  - Web API + MongoDB
-  - PostgreSQL with Docker Compose
+  - Web API + PostgreSQL
-  - SQLite Repositories
+  - Web API + SQLite
-- 🧪 Includes boilerplate for services, handlers, middleware, and tests
+- 🧪 Auto-generated structure with handlers, services, repositories, and tests
-- 🐳 Docker and `docker-compose.yml` generation support
+- 🐳 Optional Docker and docker-compose support
-- 💨 Lightweight and installable via `go install`

 ---